ngeri/accessible/README.md

 ## Usage <a name="usage"></a>

+Download the latest released binary and copy it to `/usr/local/bin/`.

 You should create a `.accessible.yml` configuration file in your project's root directory (next to your project file).
 ```yaml
 #enumName: Accessible